jmurp7385/shipt-github-followers/README.md

 ### Middlewares
 - [node-persist](https://github.com/simonlast/node-persist): I chose node persist to keep persistent data of the current username and what pages of followers have been loaded.

+-[dotenv](): dotenv is used to give some measure of security to the github api secret key

-- [winson](https://github.com/winstonjs/winston): I used winston and morgan for logging since they are the mose recoomemnded and popular middlewares for logging.
+- [winston](https://github.com/winstonjs/winston): I used winston and morgan for logging since they are the mose recoomemnded and popular middlewares for logging.

 - [node-github](https://github.com/mikedeboer/node-github): I chose to use node-github because it provided a nice wrapper to the Github API for Node.js